 But which is best depends very much on your circumstances and the results you want to achieve.

-What follows is an explanation of both these methods, their respective pros and cons, how they affect the process and influence the outcome, and how to decide which is going to be the most suitable one for you.
+What follows is an explanation of both these methods, their respective pros, and cons, how they affect the process and influence the outcome, and how to decide which is going to be the most suitable one for you.
+We’ll start with growing weed indoors…

 Indoor Planting of Marijuana

-On the downside, indoor planting means the plant or crop is not getting nourished in an open-air atmosphere.
+On the downside, indoor planting means your plant or crop is not getting nourished in an open-air atmosphere with natural sunlight.

-However, with the right techniques it’s arguably a lot easier to grow quality cannabis in indoor conditions.
-Mainly because, unlike outdoor growing, you can control and manage all the key growing conditions much more closely.
+However, with the right techniques, it’s arguably a lot easier to grow quality cannabis in indoor conditions.
+Mainly because, unlike outdoor growing, when you grow weed indoors you can control and manage all the key growing conditions much more closely.

 - The control is totally in the grower’s hands.